bwangsta/restaurant/README.md

 WIP

 ## Roadmap
-- [ ] Get menu data from a JSON file and display all menu items
+- [x] Get menu data from a separate file and display all menu items
 - [ ] Add search bar to filter menu items
 - [ ] Add a takeout page where users can add items to cart and checkout
 - [ ] Create a database that stores each menu item and the number of times a user "bought" it